josejc/life/cell1.md

 ##data

-world map[point]int         // points of the cells are alife visit map[point]int       // points for check the neighbours (the life cells and her neighbours) c[M*N] channels of point      // a channel for every go routine N for send the point to calculate next state life[M*N] channels of map       // return the map of points with the cell life in the next state
+* world map[point]int       ;points of the cells are alife
+* visit map[point]int       ;points for check the neighbours (the life cells and her neighbours)
+* c[M*N] channels of point  ;a channel for every go routine N for send the point to calculate next state
+* life[M*N] channels of map ;return the map of points with the cell life in the next state

 ##pseudocode